Let’s Dance

 BCO is dancing into spring with music from many different genres and composers that are sure to get your toes tapping and your body moving!

-Our evening will continue to explore the music of dance through the Mexican folk dance known as hupango.
+Our concert kicks off with what we are sure will be a fan favorite, the Mexican folk dance known as hupango.
 Mexican composer José Pablo Moncayo’s composition Hupango is one of his most well-known and popular works.
 Moncayo based this work on the popular themes from the Mexican state of Veracruz, located on the Gulf of Mexico.

 The next series of pieces include two of Johannes Brahams more well-known Hungarian Dances.
 Based on Hungarian themes, this work was inspired by Hungarian violinist Eduard Reményi.
 Brahams loved the Gypsy style that was Reményi’s specialty, and that style of music greatly influenced this piece of work.